Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 People are much more likely to trust your information when presented by a third party.

-3. You target them with a promoted post – You can follow people for a follow-back, but that only gets you so far.
+You can follow people for a follow-back, but that only gets you so far.

 Use promoted posts to reach an audience when you’re starting out (and even when you’re a large corporation with a huge following).